The computational landscape of general physical theories: Methods

-The final step in the proof of Theorem~\ref{mainresult} is to show how to combine the preceding constructions to describe a (non-free) operational theory $\mathbf G$ not just for a single language in \textbf{AWPP}, but for the entire class.
+Given a language decided by a poly-time, proper, bounded-error AffTM, the corresponding circuit family in the operational theory will accept yes-instances and reject no-instances with probabilities $\geq (1+q)/3$.
+If probabilities $\geq 2/3$ are required, they can be achieved by running several circuits in parallel.
+The final step in the proof of Theorem~\ref{mainresult} is to show how to combine the preceding constructions to describe an operational theory $\mathbf G$ not just for a single language in \textbf{AWPP}, but for the entire class.

-As we show in Sec.~\ref{AffTM}, every problem in \textbf{AWPP} can be solved with bounded error by a proper affine Turing machine (AffTM) which halts in polynomial time.
+As shown above, every problem in \textbf{AWPP} can be solved with bounded error by a proper affine Turing machine (AffTM) which halts in polynomial time.
 Conversely, any poly-time proper AffTM which has an acceptance weight either $\ge \tfrac{2}{3}$ or $\le \tfrac{1}{3}$ for all inputs, defines a language $L \in \mathbf{AWPP}$.
 We then define a theory $\mathbf G$ which simply contains enough devices and system types to simulate every such AffTM, and only these AffTMs.
-In this theory, each system type is parameterised by a (poly-time, proper, bounded-error) AffTM $\mathbf M$ and an input size $n \ge 1$; and each device is one of the sort described in the previous sections, also parameterised by $(\mathbf M,n)$.
+In this theory, each system type is parametrised by a (poly-time, proper, bounded-error) AffTM $\mathbf M$ and an input size $n \ge 1$; and each device is one of the sort described in the previous sections, also parameterised by $(\mathbf M,n)$.
 The devices $G_{\mathbf M,n}$, $S_{\mathbf M,n}$, $I_{\mathbf M,n}$, and the various preparations and measurements for each system type, may then be used to construct circuits $C_{\mathbf M,n}$ to simulate the AffTM $\mathbf M$ on inputs of size $n$; and for each such $\mathbf M$, there will be a deterministic Turing machine $U$ which can generate $C_{\mathbf M,n}$ in $\mathrm{poly}(n)$ time.

 To summarise: for any $L \in \mathbf{AWPP}$, there is a poly-time, proper AffTM $\mathbf M$ which decides $L$ with bounded error, which may be simulated by an affine circuit family $\{M_n\}_{n \ge 1}$.
 This affine circuit family may be constructed uniformly, by the fact that it simulates an AffTM which halts in polynomial time.
 The family $\{M_n\}_{n \ge 1}$ may itself be simulated by a uniform circuit family $\{C_{\mathbf M,n}\}_{n \ge 1}$ consisting of allowed experiments in the theory $\mathbf G$.
 Then $\mathbf G$ is a non-free theory in which $\mathbf{AWPP} \subseteq \mathbf{BGP}$.
 Together with Theorem~\ref{previous}, this concludes the proof of Theorem~\ref{mainresult}.